Sending FlashCard

 # #![allow(unused_variables)] #fn main() { route.get("/api/flashcard").to(get_flash_card); #}

-handler is something that does not yet exist.
+the get_flash_card handler is something that does not yet exist.
 But it is

 something we like.
 In order to use it we should do